jay-joshy/allergyguide/content/research/sygma2.md

 {% text_image(src="/research/sygma2/study_design.png", alt="Figure S1, showing the study design", caption = "Figure S1 from the supplementary appendix.") %}

 There was a **2 to 4 week run-in period** where patients used PRN terbutaline alone for symptom relief, before randomization.
 Randomization was stratified by study site, and computer generated.
+During the 52-week period there was no regular medication reminders.

 Follow-up over 52 weeks was done through both scheduled in-person vists and phone contact.